aspose-words/Aspose.Words-API-References/english/net/aspose.words/warningtype/_index.md

 ---
 title: Enum WarningType
 second_title: Aspose.Words for .NET API Reference
 description: Aspose.Words.WarningType enum.
-Specifies the type of a warning that is issued by Aspose.Words during document loading or saving in C#
+Specifies the type of a warning that is issued by Aspose.Words during document loading or saving in C#.
 type: docs
 weight: 6420
 url: /net/aspose.words/warningtype/